global-asp/gasp-alternates/pt-brazilian/0210_tingi-e-as-vacas.md

-# Tingi e as Vacas
+# Tingi e as vacas

 ##
 Tingi vivia com a avó.